 - 9. Discrete sampling can be done on a variable by variable basis for most sampling schemes including D-Optimality, Space Filling and Full Factorial. - 10.
 The Space Filling algorithm has been improved for accuracy and speed. - 11.
 Job scheduling has been significantly improved.
 Environment variables can be exported through queuing systems. - 12.
-Job data is displayed on the run progress bars with a selection to view the solver log file at any stage of the run - 13.
+Job data is displayed on the run progress bars with a selection to view the solver log file at any stage of the run. - 13.
 Three injury criteria: a3ms, Chest Compression and Viscous Criterion have been added. - 14.
 SPH, DBBEMAC and NODFOR groups have been added to the LS-DYNA response interface. - 15.
 GenEx, the LS-OPT Generic Extractor provides features for extracting entities from text files.
 This allows LS-OPT to be used with any solver code that produces a text database. - 16.
-Responses can be linked to LS-DYNA cases (CASE keyword). - 17.
-In addition to polynomials, Radial Basis Functions can now be used for parameter identification.
+Responses can be linked to LS-DYNA cases (\CASE keyword).

-- 18. The following features have been added to the Viewer: Self-Organizing Maps (for multi-objective optimization), two-dimensional interpolation matrix using metamodels, global sensitivities (Sobol), Computed (simulation) and Predicted (metamodel) histories, Parallel Coordinate plot for simulation results. - 19.
+- 17. In addition to polynomials, Radial Basis Functions can now be used for parameter identification. - 18.
+The following features have been added to the Viewer: Self-Organizing Maps (for multi-objective optimization), two-dimensional interpolation matrix using metamodels, global sensitivities (Sobol), Computed (simulation) and Predicted (metamodel) histories, Parallel Coordinate plot for simulation results. - 19.
 Experiments can be replicated for stochastic fields.
-Improvements have been made to Stochastic Fields (PERTURBATION) in LS-DYNA.
-Special coordinate systems have been added.
-PERTURBATION MATERIAL has been added for MAT24. - 20.
+Improvements have been made to Stochastic Fields (\PERTURBATION) in LS-DYNA.
+Special coordinate systems have been added. \PERTURBATION\MATERIAL has been added for MAT24. - 20.
 To avoid synchronization errors, the Experiments and AnalysisResults databases have been converted to self-contained .csv files. - 21.
 The Run page has been rationalized.
 Clean start options are now available for all tasks. - 22.
 A selected subset of Pareto optimal points can be exported to a standard format.
-The file can be used to schedule the points as simulations. - 23.
-A proxy server has been added to facilitate remote job distribution on a cluster while running LS-OPT on a laptop or desktop.
+The file can be used to schedule the points as simulations.